Urinary symptoms, catheters and prostate cancer treatment

 Living with urinary side-effects can be an extra source of distress, on top of dealing with a prostate cancer diagnosis and going through treatment.
 Having urinary problems may also affect your relationship with others.
 It is important to remember that you are not alone and help is available.
 It is best to discuss your worries and concerns with another person – either a family member or doctor or nurse.

 The Irish Cancer Society can put you in contact with a specially trained volunteer who has had treatment for prostate cancer through our Survivor Support programme.
-Call the Cancer Nurseline on 1800 200 700 for details.
+Call our Cancer Nurseline on 1800 200 700 for details.